Food Safety: What's On Your Plate?

 Finished: Food Safety: What's On Your Plate?

 - Antibiotic Resistance and Shigella Infections.
-The Centers for Disease Control and Prevention (CDC).
-May 2017.
-Accessed 1/9/2018 at https://www.cdc.gov/shigella/treatment/antibiotic-resistance-general.html
+US Centers for Disease Control and Prevention (CDC).
+Accessed 1/15/2021 at https://www.cdc.gov/shigella/treatment/antibiotic-resistance-general.html